Does the Biomedical Science for Pre-Health Professions program give any preferences to certain applicants in the admission process?

-Competitive applicants have an overall cumulative GPA of 3.0 or above, science GPA of 2.7 or above, an MCAT score in the 50th percentile or GRE score (combined verbal/quantitative) of 300 or above.
+Competitive applicants have an overall cumulative GPA of 3.0 or above, science GPA of 2.7 or above, an MCAT score of at least 500 or GRE score (combined verbal/quantitative) of 300 or above.

 The personal statement should describe reason(s) for decision to pursue a career in medicine or an allied health profession, factors that contributed to this decision, and how you intend to contribute to this profession.

 What are the terms offered and what is the application deadline?

 The Spring Term begins January 2, and the application deadline is October 1.

 The Summer Term begins May 1, and the application deadline is January 15.

 Can I submit letters of recommendation previously submitted to AMCAS?